 ➜ What's so good about Colorado?

-Winter in Colorado is super great for the snowboarding and skiing, building an igloo or going dog-sledding.
-But it is more than that, we have stunning mountain vistas, cozy pubs and the best beers in America (hint, its not all Bud), and toasty hot springs galore..
-Loads of our national parks stay open for winter camping (The bears will be hibernating in Winter, you‘ll be alright).
+Winter in Colorado is super great for the snowboarding and skiing, building an igloo, or going dog-sledding.
+But it is more than that, we have stunning mountain vistas, cozy pubs with the best beers in America (hint, it’s not all Bud), and toasty hot springs galore.
+Loads of our national parks stay open for winter camping (the bears will be hibernating in Winter, you‘ll be alright).

 ➜Can I take the Camper Van out side of Colorado?

 Of Course you can - if you promise to bring it back to Colorado.
 We do not allow our customers to take it outside of the United States or Canada.

 ➜ How should we plan our trip?

 Colorado trip planning, like planning for any trip, can be tough.
 But don’t worry, we make it easy!
 You will want to firstly decide whether you want to visit in the wintertime or summertime.

 Some campsites or parks may be closed, so in winter it is best to plan ahead and check what is open.
 The ski-fields are the best place to spend wintertime soaking in a hot tub and shredding the slopes.